CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 If you are sending to a miniselection, you must per variable specify if this variable is linked to a field in the database or a collection inside this database.
-If the field is part of the collection, you prefix the variabel with `subprofile`.
+If the field is part of the collection, you prefix the variable with `subprofile`.
 For fields linked to the database, you use `profile`.

 - When sending to a collection (or miniselection), you always have access to the information in the parent database.
 - When sending to a database (or selection), you never have access to collections that exist inside this database.
 Note: To improve readability, the profile and subprofile prefixes are left out in most examples.